Asbestos: History, Types, and Health Risks of Mesothelioma

 A single strand’s weightless composition allows wayward fibers to float in the air, and they are too small for people to detect without a microscope.
 Anyone near loose, airborne asbestos fibers can inhale or swallow them without even realizing.

 The fibers can travel through the body and reach the lung cavity or the abdominal cavity.
 The lung cavity is protected by a thin layer of tissue called the pleura.
 The abdominal cavity includes a similar layer, called the peritoneum.
-These two layers are where mesothelioma almost always forms.

-When asbestos fibers reach either of these two layers, it can aggravate cells by lodging into the tissue lining with its sharp edges.
+When asbestos fibers reach either of these two layers, it can aggravate mesothelial cells by lodging into the tissue lining with its sharp edges.
 This irritation causes the cells to change genetically, which leads to mutation and eventually the cancer known as mesothelioma.

-Common Questions About Asbestos
+Frequently Asked Questions About Asbestos

 What is asbestos and how does it cause cancer?